Car Buying Strategies

 With room for five passengers, the Hyundai Accent is available as a sedan or hatchback and is their least expensive, entry-level car.
 A great choice as a first or second vehicle that gets respectable gas mileage, the Accent is offered at an affordable price.
 Buying a new Hyundai can be less expensive than buying used.
 The warranty that comes with a new Hyundai will have you covered long after you have made your last payment.

-Top Ten Reasons to Buy a 2015 Hyundai Accent - The Pros
+Reasons You May Want to Consider a 2015 Hyundai Accent - The Pros

 1. Affordability